 There are always going to be tradeoffs.
 There is never going to be one technology that you can learn that will solve all problems and will make you immune to job obsolescence.
 The best we can do is to analyze our options and pick the one that will have best return on investment.
 Looking at the job prospect analysis and technical analysis above, we can see a clear winner.

 Although all technologies are great if used in their own specific way, we live in a world where information is so abundant that we have to limit the amount of topics we can focus on and deeply learn.

-You can learn about them more by reading my article on learning to code in 2020 or checking out my online course that takes your from zero experience to having the skillset to get hired as a developer.
+You can learn about them more by reading my article on learning to code in 2022 or checking out our Fullstack Web Developer Career Path that takes your from zero experience to having the skillset to get hired as a developer.

-UPDATE: discussions around technologies should have opinions from both sides.
-I recommend you read around.
+UPDATE: Discussions around technologies should have opinions from both sides, which is why I recommend you read around.
 Keep in mind that there are always tradeoffs, and what tools you use in your profession is ultimately up to you.
 The best we can do is be informed about our choices and not follow blindly.
 Finally, be willing to consider opinions different than yours.